lukasz-wiecaszek/gr-gnss-gnuradio-3.8/README.md

 # gr-gnss

-This is my attempt to build GPS (or more generally Global Navigation Satelite Systems) receiver with a little help of gnuradio.
+This is my attempt to build GPS (or more generally Global Navigation Satellite Systems) receiver with a little help of gnuradio.
 The best way (at least to me) to learn a new technology is to try to build a project making use of that technology.